MLeggiero/thermal_obj_analysis/README.md

 ### **2. Operating the Vampire Tools GUI**

+A. File Selection
-- First, select the 'OBJ File' button on the top of the GUI, which will allow you to select the thermal OBJ file being analyzed.
+- First, select the 'OBJ File' button on the top of the GUI, which will open the file explorer and allow you to select the thermal OBJ file being analyzed.
 - Select the 'Texture File' button, and select the thermal texture file associated with the OBJ file.
+- Next select 'Output Folder' and find the folder which you wish the results of the radiative heat loss analysis to be stored upon completed.
+Results will be tabulated in an excel spreadsheet with the same name as the OBJ file.

+B. Analysis Parameters
+- *Hottest Temperature:*
+- *Coldest Temperature:*
+- *Ambient Temperature:*
+- *Ground Temperature:*
+- *Dew Point Temperature:*
+- *Emissivity:*
--
+- */*Wall Angle:*

 ### **5. Other Important Notes**